-A large number of peer support groups currently exist for carers and young carers in West Berkshire.
+Many peer support groups currently exist for carers and young carers in West Berkshire.
 These have been identified as being valuable to the carers and young carers they support.

-Enable Access to Peer Support Groups for Carers and Young Carers.
+Enable Access to Peer Support Groups for Carers and young Carers.

-Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Young carers service to continue to carry out assessment of identified young carers and connect them to activities in their community.
+Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Young Carers Service to continue providing support, advice to young carers.
 Opportunities for peer network and connections.
-Young carers are provided with the support they need to learn, develop and enjoy being a young person.
-Attendance at activities and groups.
-2025-2028 Carers and young carers can build peer network and connections.
-Encouraging and promoting schools in West Berkshire to be active to take responsibility for Young carers in their settings.
+Young carers are provided with the support they need to learn, develop and Attendance to weekly groups.
+2024-2027 Carers and young carers can build peer network and connections. enjoying being a young person.
+Encouraging and Promoting Schools in West Berkshire to be active to take responsibility for young carers in their settings.
 Recruiting Young Carer champions within schools.
-Monitor to get regular updates among schools that are committed to recognising and supporting young carers.
-2025-2028 Increase in numbers of schools that have taken up this role.
+Monitor to get regular updates among schools that are committed to recognizing and supporting young carers.
+2024-2027 Increase in numbers of schools that have taken up this role.
 Currently two schools are actively running weekly groups and there is a key contact person within the school.
-Signposting Adult carers to Peer support groups.
-Adult Social Care and the Carers Partnership can signpost carers to appropriate charities, voluntary and private organisations.
+Signposting Adult Carers to Peer support groups.
+Adult Social Care and the Carers Partnership can signpost carers to appropriate charities, voluntary and private organizations.
 We will set a baseline for number of carers attending group sessions.
-2025-2028 Benefit from services in the community and expand networks
+2024-2027 Benefit from services in the community and expand networks